mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 Ever since Kent and I had that conversation at the library about coming out to someone, I thought a lot about Gyuna.
 And when I went to Gyuna’s place before my date just a couple days ago, I felt strongly impressed to come out to her.
 It kept coming to mind.
 But I was SO scared!

 It was even weirder that Gyuna had brought up about my fake future wife.
 I didn’t know how to come out to her.
 “Uh…” I said.

 “What?”

 I sighed.

 “What??
 You look like something’s on your mind.”

 My heart raced.
 “Yeah,” I nervously chuckled.

 “Are you going to tell me?”

 “I will.”

 “When?
 Like, in a week?
 Or right now?
 Do you have to think about what you’re going to say?”

 “Yeah, I just need to think about how to say it,” I said.

 Gyuna continued to chop some vegetables.
 “I’m just saying, once you get yourself a girl you’ll fall in love with, you’ll understand.”

 For five minutes, my heart was racing like crazy.
 I just needed to open my mouth and say it!
+“So…”

-“So…” Gyuna continued chopping.
+Gyuna continued chopping.
 “Huh?” she asked as if I had said something more.

 I sighed and squirmed.
 Why couldn’t I do it?!

 “So… I actually like guys.”

 It was silent for about three seconds.
 With a surprised expression on her face, Gyuna stopped chopping and looked up at me.
 The tense silence felt like FOREVER.
 “What?” she asked as if she had misheard me.

 “I like guys,” I repeated.
 I was SO nervous.

 “Aw, Michael.”
 She put down her knife.
 “I think I should give you hug.”
 She walked over and gave me a long hug.
 And it was one of the few times when I didn’t mind that she touched me.

 “I’ve been so scared,” I said as she and I continued to hug.
 “I’ve wanted to tell you this, but I was so scared.
 You’re the first person I’ve come out to.
 Literally I haven’t told anyone else.”

 “Really?!”
 Gyuna sounded surprised.
 “I feel so honored!
-I can’t believe that after all of the days of class I’ve missed and all of the help I’ve needed on our data science labs that I’d be the first one to know something so personal like this.
+I can’t believe that after all the days of class I’ve missed and all the help I’ve needed on our data science labs that I’d be the first one to know something so personal like this.
 No one has ever come out to me.
 So it’s my first too!”

 “It’s my first, and it’s your first.
 It’s our first!”

 Gyuna and I laughed.
 “Sounds weird, but yeah,” she said.
 “Oh, Michael!
 Your lips are twitching so much.
 And your fingers!”

 “I know, I’m so freaking nervous!
 I’ve had these feelings for guys for a long time, but I’ve always suppressed them.
 After my mission, I thought I was going to live single for the rest of my life.”

 “Aww, Michael!
 That’s really sad!”
 Gyuna exclaimed.

 “When I got my internship offer at AT&T, I thought that if I liked the job and received a full-time offer that I’d move to Dallas and work and then do whatever at home by myself.
 But I’ve realized that I can’t live a life like that forever.
 It would be so hard, maybe even impossible.
 I know that faith and feelings can seem like polar opposites, but I don’t feel like it’s a black-and-white thing where I can choose only one and leave the other behind.
 I don’t plan on leaving the Church until the Church kicks me out.
 The thing that’s hard for me is why God would allow people to have feelings for the same gender.
 It’s not something that I have any control over.”

 “Well, why does God allow someone to murder someone else?”
 I guess Gyuna was trying to show compassion, although I didn’t feel like her analogy was at the same level.
 “Love is such a core part of one’s identity.
 It’s definitely a difficult situation when it comes to feelings of love.”

 Gyuna and I sat on the couch and talked for an hour.
 I talked to her about how I had been using dating apps and had been on a few dates.
 I also talked to her about how much I liked Kent and my date with him.

 After our conversation, Gyuna went back to cooking.
 I knew I took up a lot of her time, and the people she had invited were coming soon.
 “Could I help you?”
 I asked.

 “Yes, please!” she answered.
 So we made food together as her friends came by.

 After I finished eating, I had plans to go to campus since Hyeji said she wanted to study with me.
 As I left, Gyuna walked me out.
 “Be safe!” she exclaimed.

 “I will!
 I’ll see you later!”

 Coming out to Gyuna was one of the hardest things I did the past school year.
 But a feeling of relief came over me.
 I remembered Kent and Chris telling me how hard it must have been not coming out to anyone, and maybe that feeling of relief came from an unknown burden that had been lifted from my shoulders.
 I wouldn’t realize until later how much harder things would’ve been if I hadn’t come out to her.

 ## Section 5